unic0rn9k/chat_gpt_clone/README.md

 - `docker-compose up` to run the project
 - go to `localhost:8082` to view app UI
 - go to `localhost:8082/docs` to view documentation for API endpoints, and test them out
-- A very simple markdown parser is implemented with regex in templates/chat_page.html
+- A very simple markdown parser is implemented with regex in templates/chat_page.html and regex is also used for parsing input in topic generating.